 City directories are a valuable tool in determining current and former occupants, owners, business names and prior use of specific addresses.
 Publishing of city directories for major U.S. cities began in the 1800s.
 Many of the earliest directories did not include street or address sections but became more robust over time.
 In the 1950s and 1960s, many metropolitan areas were covered in cross directories, which included a name section, street section, and a numeric telephone section.

 Envirosite’s Proprietary Database – Exceeds Over One Billion Records

 Envirosite also leverages a Proprietary City Directory Research process:

 - Envirosite research analysts review all forms of available historic address data including microfiche, microfilm, hardcopy, and digital materials available at major repositories and libraries

 - Research analysts search possible street name changes and alias names when streets are not listed in the earlier directories.

-- Report includes subject property and likely surrounding addresses–including additional street/addresses at no additional charge per street –for a standard report on a single parcel property
+- Report includes subject property and likely surrounding addresses–including additional street/addresses for a standard report on a single parcel property

 - Data is presented in a clear and concise manner for easy synthesis and use.